 OOSSXX 4K POE Security Camera System

-Like the Reolink system, the OOSSXX 4K POE Security Camera System is a 4-camera system complete with a control station.
+Like the ANNKE and Reolink system, the OOSSXX 4K POE Security Camera System is a 4-camera system complete with a control station.
 The cameras have a similar white aluminum housing, which makes the more durable than any plastic security camera.
 They have a cylindrical design, measuring 3 inches in diameter and just over 6 inches in length.
 The appearance is somewhat robotic, with a lens that looks a bit like an eye.
 It’s surrounded by three infrared LEDs which assist with the night vision.
 And it’s protected by a hood that prevents glare and keeps dust away.

 The cameras are IP67-resistant to water and dust.
 This means they can even withstand being blasted by a hose on the “jet” setting.
 All the mounting hardware is included with the kit, so there are no worries here.
 In addition, you get a set of 60-foot network cables for connectivity.
 This should be sufficient for installation in most locations.
 The control unit itself is compact, and it’s relatively basic.
 There are no on-board controls.
 Everything is controlled through the app.
 In addition, you get a 1-year manufacturer’s warranty that includes free parts replacement.
 You also get lifetime technical support in the event that there are any software or hardware issues.